clj-commons/claypoole/README.md

 ```

 Claypoole also lets you prioritize your backlog of tasks.
 Higher-priority tasks
 will be assigned to threads first.
-See advanced usage in a section below.
+Here's an example; there is a more detailed
+description below.

 ```clojure
 (def pool (cp/priority-threadpool 10))